Warriors: We Have Earned the Rest of Our Lives

 Being a warrior is a calling.
 It is a cosmic purpose.
 Most of us lost that too soon, even if you retired from it.
 It is an identity.
 It is a mantra.
-It is a life.
+It is a way of life.
 There are so many losses when we come home.
-The loss of all of that being the biggest.
-That loss is as big as the death of brothers in war.
+The loss of all of that being the most profound.
+That loss is as indelible as the death of brothers in war.

 We face additional losses, too, because time was not still back home while we were out grinding foreign policy objectives.
 My youngest left the house right after I got back the last time.
 I was not ready for it.
 I still had things to explain to both my girls; who was going to protect them if not me?
 Who would counsel them?
 It is easy to go from loss to loss to loss.

 After that, things began to unravel.
 I picked up an addiction, had an affair, almost lost my marriage, lost two businesses, and was in danger of being fired from another job.
 It felt like I went from someone who could make anything happen to someone who was completely incompetent in my own life.
 I used to sit on the edge of the bed a couple nights a week staring at a .357 daring myself to pick it up and end the great charade of life.
 I was pretty angry at God.
 He had several chances to take me out and did not.
 I got even lower when I thought that I did not even have the courage to do so.